mavlink/qgc-user-guide/kr/DailyBuildChanges/DailyBuildNewFeatures.md

-# Daily Build 주요 변경사항
+# Daily Build Major Changes

 ## Settings

-### File 저장 경로
+### File save path
-QGC가 Parameters, Telemetry나 Mission을 저장할 파일들에 대한 기본 저장 경로를 지정할 수 있습니다.
+You can now specify a save path which QGC will use as the default location to save files such as Parameters, Telemetry or Mission to.

-### Telemetry log 자동저장
+### Telemetry log auto-save
-*Save telemetry log after each flight* 를 켜면 비행체가 매번 disarm되는 경우 log를 어디에 저장할 것인지 프롬프트가 뜨지 않습니다. 자동으로 Settings에서 지정한 저장 경로에 저장됩니다.
+If you have *Save telemetry log after each flight* turned on you will no longer be prompted as to where to save the log each time the vehicle disarms.
+They will automatically be saved to the save path specified in Settings.

 ### Video save

 ### AutoLoad missions

-이 설정을 켜면 QGC가 비행체에 연결될 때, 자동으로 mission을 비행체에 업로드합니다. mission 파일은 반드시 "AutoLoad#.mission" 과 같은 이름을 가져야하며, #은 비행체 id로 대체합니다. mission 파일의 위치는 위에서 지정한 파일 저장 경로에 있습니다.
+When this settings is turned on when QGC connects to a vehicle it will automatically upload a mission to the vehicle.
+The mission file must be named "AutoLoad#.mission" where the # is replaced with the vehicle id.
+The location of the mission file is in the file save path as specified above.

 ## Plan View